sungsoo-ahn/2025/_posts/2025-04-28-flow-with-what-you-know.md

 ## Diffusion Models

 Diffusion models, aka "score-based models" are similar to flow models in that the former also learn a vector field (the "score function") that serves to differentially transform the points in the sample.
 The difference is that flow models are deterministic, whereas diffusion models are constantly injecting fresh noise, as if they are simulating actual Brownian motion  <d-cite key="brownian_motion"></d-cite> rather than the macroscopic flow.
 To turn our flow model into a diffusion model, we could add "jitter," i.e. inject noise at every step.
 The variance of that jitter as a function of time would correspond directly to the "noise schedule" of diffusion model<d-footnote>Technically, the trajectory and the (variance of the) jitter would be *the same quantity* for diffusion models, and the choice of constant velocity during training is akin to a choice of (constant-total-amplitude) noise schedule.
 However, diffusion models and flow models are not fully equivalent, and I am a bit hesitant to delineate 1-to-1 correspondences between them.</d-footnote>.
-There's a lot more than can be said about the many connections between diffusion models and flow-based models that is probably being said elsewhere.
-For brevity's sake we'll move on for now. ;-)
+One practical difference is that curved flow-matching trajectories, being smooth, benefit greatly from higher-order integration schemes like RK4, whereas the non-smooth stochastic trajectories of diffusion models benefit less from such schemes.
+There's more than can be said about the many connections between diffusion models and flow-based models, however for brevity's sake we'll regard these as beyond the scope of this tutorial.

 ## Optimal Transport